EvaluationTruth/docs/content/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages.md

 ## Verifying a domain for your organization site

 Organization owners can verify custom domains for their organization.
+Warith Akbar

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}